Cincinnati Group: Drakes Formation

 The Drakes Formation is a geologic formation in Kentucky.
 It preserves fossils dating back to the Ordovician period.

 The Drakes Formation was named by Weir for outcrops near the East Fork of Drakes Creek in the Paint Lick quadrangle, southwestern east-central Kentucky.
-This formation ranges from 20ft to 150ft thick, thinning northward.
+This formation ranges from 20 ft to 150 ft thick, thinning northward.
 It includes four members, Saluda Dolomite Member, Preachersville Member, Rowland Member and Bardstown Member.
 These formations are made up of interbedded limestone and shale with units of dolomite ranging from a few inches to a few feet think.

 Whitewater Formation

 The Whitewater Formation is a geologic formation in Ohio and Indiana.
 It preserves fossils dating back to the Ordovician Period.

 The Whitewater was first named by J. M. Nickles in 1903.
 He described exposures of limestone and interbedded calcareous shale along the Whitewater River at Richmond, Wayne County, Indiana.

 An excellent exposure of the Whitewater Formation is a roadcut located on Route 27 south of Richmond, Indiana, at 39.7877 N, -84.9014 W. It is typically called "Richmond South" in field guides and other publications.